GalalHamoudy/obsidian/Digital Forensics & IR & SOC/CyberTalents IR.md

 - **SIEM** = "What’s happening?"
 (Detection & Monitoring)
 - **SOAR** = "What should we do about it?"
 (Response & Automation)

-For optimal security, organizations should integrate both technologies to enhance threat detection and accelerate incident response.
+---

-# Compare between zui and Wireshark and NetworkMiner
+## Compare between zui and Wireshark and NetworkMiner

 |Feature/Tool|**Zui** (by Brimdata)|**Wireshark**|**NetworkMiner**|
 |---|---|---|---|